s1gmas1x/kitchen-ratio/docs/recipes/tortillas.md

 - Cover and refrigerate for at least 30 minutes.

 ### 3. Roll
-- Remove from refigeration after at least 30 minutes.
-- Preheat cast iron skillet on medium to high heat on the stove.
+- Preheat a cast iron skillet over medium-high heat.
+- Lightly flour the counter and rolling pin.
-- Roll each ball in a bowl of flour, then smash flat with your hand.
+- Flatten each dough ball by hand after rolling in flour, then roll as thin as possible, rotating and flipping to maintain roundness.
-- Sprinkle flour on the counter, roll each flattened ball as thin as you can get them.
-You should be able to get them almost paper thin and be able to see through them.
-Rotate and flip as needed to keep them round, and prevent them from sticking to the counter or the rolling pin.
-- You should be able to stack these up, as long as they aren't too sticky or your kitchen isn't too humid.
+- Keep tortillas from sticking by lightly flouring as needed.
+Stack carefully without sticking.

 ### 4. Cook
-- Place indivdual tortillas in the cast iron pan and cook.
+- Dust excess flour then place indivdual tortillas in the cast iron pan and cook.
-- Cook for about 15-30 seconds, then flip and repeat twice for each side.
+- Cook for about 15-30 seconds, then flip and cooking twice on each side.
 Just get a kiss of brown on each side, don't overcook.
-- Place on a plate or a pan when done and cover with foil or a kitchen towel.
-(Tortillas will soften up and finish cooking with the residual heat.)
+- Remove to a plate and cover with foil or a kitchen towel.
 - When all of the tortillas are finished flip the entire stack over to prevent the bottom tortilla from getting soggy.
 - Leave these covered for 10-15 minutes before enjoying.

----